CauldronDevelopmentLLC/trac2github/README.md

 # trac2github
 A Python script to convert Trac tickets to GitHub issues with a few limitations.
+Inspired by (trac2github.php)[https://github.com/trustmaster/trac2github].

 # Limitations
  * Works with new GitHub preview API (codenamed golden-comet-preview)